xvk-64/secure-programming-2024/README.md

 - `key.pem` - RSA Private key

 You can easily generate these files with OpenSSL:
-** If running on Windows these commands must be done in WSL
+** If running on Windows these commands must be done in WSL.
+Switch back to Powershell after generating the keys.
 ```shell
 # You will be prompted for a PEM pass phrase.
 This is putting a password on the file, so make sure it's something you will remember
 # Next, you will be prompted for details such as country, state, etc. You can leave these blank